-DNS changes can in some cases take up to 48 hours to be recognized, so you may need to check back on this later.
-No matter what your domain’s SPF status is right now, though, you can move on to the next step.
+In some cases, DNS changes can take up to 48 hours to be recognized, so you may need to check back on this later.

-Now that your SMTP.com account is ready to be used, we can switch over to setting up WP Mail SMTP.
-When you’re ready, go ahead and log into your WordPress site.
+Now that your SMTP.com account is ready, you can switch over to setting up WP Mail SMTP.
+When you’re ready, go ahead and log in to your WordPress admin dashboard.

 If you haven’t already, be sure to also install and activate the WP Mail SMTP plugin.

 The From Email is the email address that all of your site’s emails will appear to be sent from.
-In order for SMTP.com services to be able to work properly, this email address must be for your domain (ie email@example.com).
+In order for SMTP.com services to be able to work properly, this email address must be at your domain (i.e., [email protected]).

 We strongly recommend also checking the box labeled Force From Email.
-This option will save you the trouble of editing the From Email settings throughout your site (in all settings where email could be sent from), and help to ensure your mailer can apply to your site’s emails.
+This option will save you the trouble of editing the From Email settings throughout your site, and help to ensure your mailer can process your site’s emails.

-The From Name will, by default, be set to the site name.
+The From Name will, by default, be set to your site’s name.
 However, you can change this to any text you’d like.

-You can also choose to Force From Name to apply this setting to emails site-wide.
+You can also select the Force From Name option to apply this setting to emails site-wide.

-In the Mailer field, you’ll need to select the SMTP.com option.
+In the Mailer section, you’ll need to select the SMTP.com option.

 Next up, you’ll need to fill in the API Key and Sender Name from your SMTP.com account.

-To quickly locate the API Key for your SMTP.com account, click on the Get API Key link (or follow this link).
+To quickly locate the API Key for your SMTP.com account, click on the Get API Key link in the SMTP.com section of the settings.

-After opening that link, you should see the API page in your SMTP.com account.
-On this page, carefully copy the full value in the Key column.
+This link should take you to the API page in your SMTP.com account.
+Here, carefully copy the full value in the Key column.

-Now that you’ve copied this Key value, return to your WP Mail SMTP settings and paste that into the API Key field.
+Then return to your WP Mail SMTP settings and paste the value you copied into the API Key field.

-Now that your API Key has been added, we’ll move down to the next field in WP Mail SMTP’s settings: Sender Name.
-To find the value needed for this field, you’ll need to click on the Get Sender Name link.
+Once you’ve added your API Key, move down to the Sender Name field.
+To quickly find the value needed for this field, click on the Get Sender Name link.